Marlon James (novelist): Black Leopard, Red Wolf (2019)

-His book, Black Leopard, Red Wolf (2019) — characterized as "an African Game of Thrones — is the first instalment of a planned trilogy.
+His book Black Leopard, Red Wolf (2019) — characterized as "an African Game of Thrones — is the first instalment of a planned trilogy.
 It has been described by NPR journalist Ari Shapiro as "an epic fantasy quest — full of monsters, sex, and violence, set in a mythic version of ancient Africa."
 According to TIME magazine, the novel "joins the ranks of those by authors like Tomi Adeyemi and N. K. Jemisin, whose works push back against stereotypes about the types of figures who 'should' appear in fantasy fiction."

 Warner Bros. and Michael B. Jordan's production company Outlier Society acquired the book's film rights in 2019.

 Moon Witch, Spider King (2022)

-The sequel to Black Leopard, Red Wolf in 2022, titled Moon Witch, Spider King, was published by Riverhead in 2022.
+The sequel to Black Leopard, Red Wolf, titled Moon Witch, Spider King, was published by Riverhead Books in 2022.

 Influences

 James's influences include authors as well as musicians.
-In his acceptance speech for the Man Booker Prize in 2015, James explained: "The reggae singers Bob Marley and Peter Tosh were the first to recognize that the voice coming out our mouths was a legitimate voice for fiction and for poetry."
+In his acceptance speech for the Man Booker Prize in 2015, he explained: "The reggae singers Bob Marley and Peter Tosh were the first to recognize that the voice coming out our mouths was a legitimate voice for fiction and for poetry."
 In other words, these singers empowered other artists such as James to create.
 In his popular 2015 essay "From Jamaica to Minnesota to Myself", published in the New York Times Magazine, James describes reading Salman Rushdie's novel Shame (1983): "Its prose was so audacious, its reality so unhinged, that you didn't see at first how pointedly political and just plain furious it was.
 It made me realize that the present was something I could write my way out of."

 James has said that he re-read Ben Okri's 1991 novel The Famished Road while writing Black Leopard, Red Wolf: "Okri is such an influence on me.
 I've read Famished Road like four times."

 A lifelong fan of comics, James has cited comic characters such as "Hellboy" as an influence on his work, citing comics' ability to blend genres as an inspiration to his own approach to writing fiction.